stone-payments/stoneco-guidelines/backend/python/README.md

 #### 20.2. virtualenv

 Virtualenv is a tool to generate a virtual environments for Python.
-It is really useful, because when in the same machine has several projects use python and their use some differents packages.
-This packages can have conflicts among themself or need use the same package with different versions, without virtualenv have a big problem, because the packages install in Python and all projects use it.
-But it is possible fix it with this tool and can have unlimited differents virtual environments in the same machine.
-For this reasons and because it is a bad practice, you never install packages in python without create a virtualenv and use pip with sudo.
+It is really useful, because when in the same machine you have several projects that use different Python version and different packages, you can have conflicts among themselves or need to use the same package with different versions.
+This is difficult to handle without a tool like virtualenv.
+With virtualenv you don't install packages globally on your system, you install packages in an isolated way in your virtualenv.
+For this reasons and because it is a bad practice, you should never install packages globally in python without create a virtualenv and use pip with sudo.

-To use virtualenv, it is necessary install it.
-When it is installed, it necessary create a virtual environment, it is doing with this command:
+To use virtualenv, it is necessary to install it.
+When it is installed, a new virtual environment can be created with this command:

 `virtualenv <dir/name_environment>`

-Now to use or install packages you need active, it is easy only execute this code:
+Now to use or install packages you need active it.
+This can be done with this code:

 `source route_environment/bin/activate`

+You can also deactivate the environment with the following command:

+`deactivate`

-When the environment is not necessary, remove the directory.
+When the environment is not necessary, you can remove the directory.

-Of course virtualenv has several options, you can see in the documentation:
+Of course virtualenv has several options, as you can see in the documentation:

 <http://virtualenv.readthedocs.org/en/latest/index.html>